rtrlib/handbook/docs/_sources/usage.txt

 Development with the RTRlib
 ===========================

-The RTRLib shared library is installed to ``/usr/local/lib`` and its headers files to ``/usr/local/include`` respectively by default.
+The RTRLib shared library is installed to ``/usr/local/lib`` by default, and its headers files to ``/usr/local/include``, respectively .
 The name of the shared library is `rtr`.
 To link programs to the RTRlib, pass the following parameter to gcc:

 .. code-block:: Bash